Anastasios Avlonitis: Ascoli

 On 21 September 2020, he joined Italian club Ascoli on a 2-year contract.

 Apollon Limassol

 On 27 January 2022, he signed a 1.5-year contract with Apollon Limassol in Cyprus.

 Panserraikos

-In January 2023, Avlonitis signed for Panserraikos to help the team return to the Superleague.
+In January 2023, Avlonitis signed for Panserraikos to help the team return to the Super League.

 International career

 He was also a former Greece under-19 and Greece under-21 international.